 Learn the eras

-Each era has a visual signature:
+Each era has a visual signature.

 - Georgian (pre-1837): Extremely rare.
 Silver-topped gold settings, rose cuts, closed backs.

-- Victorian (1837-1901): Romantic motifs—flowers, snakes, hearts.
+- Victorian (1837-1901): Romantic motifs like flowers, snakes, and hearts.
 Yellow gold.
 Old Mine cuts.

 - Edwardian (1901-1920): Lace-like platinum filigree.
 Delicate, airy settings.
 Old European cuts.